 People with interstitial cystitis may have many of the following symptoms:

-- An urgent need to urinate, both in the daytime and during the night.
+- An urgent need to urinate, both when awake and when asleep, which may be difficult to defer.

 - Pressure, pain, and tenderness around the bladder, pelvis and perineum (the area between the anus and vagina).
-This pain and pressure may increase as the bladder fills and decrease as the bladder empties.
+These sensations often increase as the bladder fills and decrease as the bladder empties.

 - A bladder that won’t hold as much urine as it did before.